 Extreme cold

-Extreme cold, i.e. temperatures below zero, also affect skiing.
+Extreme cold, i.e. double-digit negative temperatures, also affect skiing.
 Winter sports enthusiasts should always bear in mind that temperatures can fluctuate greatly between the mountain and the valley and between the morning and the afternoon.
 For every 1,000 metres of altitude, the temperature drops by about six degrees.

-Staying warm is therefore a prerequisite.
-In addition to suitable protective clothing, it is therefore also important to plan for small snacks.
+Staying warm is therefore essential.
+In addition to suitable protective clothing, it is also important to plan for small snacks.
 These can be fruit or dried fruit as well as muesli bars or wholemeal bread.
-Anything that contains lots of good carbohydrates and provides energy (and thus warmth) without being too heavy on the stomach is recommended.
+Anything that contains lots of good carbohydrates and provides energy (and thereby warmth) without being too heavy on the stomach is recommended.
 If you don’t eat enough, your metabolism will slow down and you will freeze more quickly.
-Drinking should also not be forgotten.
-Too little liquid leads to lack of concentration, weakness and tiredness.
+Also don’t forget to drink.
+Not having enough liquids leads to lack of concentration, weakness and tiredness.

 In addition, regular breaks in the warm are not only cosy, but also important, as the body gets tired more quickly in the cold.
-So you can warm up nicely with a hot chocolate before continuing.
+This gives both young and old an excuse to warm up nicely with a hot chocolate before continuing.

-Winter sports enthusiasts also stay warm by planning their routes well: if you tend to stick to the slopes with warmed lifts in very cold weather conditions, you won’t freeze too much on the ascent.
+Winter sports enthusiasts are also able to stay warm by planning their routes well: if you tend to stick to the slopes with heated lifts in very cold weather conditions, you won’t freeze too much on the ascent.

 However, the frosty temperatures also affect the equipment – for example, the bindings can freeze.
 During breaks, it can help to briefly step out of the bindings and back in again to thaw the mechanism.